 While KSHS, through the State Records Board, does have authority over state and county records, this authority does not extend to municipalities.
-The general schedule for counties found in the Local Government Records Manual in print or online should be used in an advisory way and should not be interpreted as a strict set of requirements for cities.
-Pertinent statutes for city records include KSA 12-120 and 121, which list the minimum retention for:
+The general schedule for counties found online should be used in an advisory way and should not be interpreted as a strict set of requirements for cities.
+Pertinent statutes for city records include KSA 12-120 and 121, which list the minimum retention for

 - Claims and purchase orders attached thereto, 5 years